 Public Outreach is very appropriate, especially during the interim permit period.
-Most effort in 2013 will be focused on Public Outreach.
+Most permit compliance efforts in 2018 have been focused on Public Outreach.

 2.2 Public Involvement and Participation Program Element

 The Public Involvement and Participation Program Element provides opportunities for the public to become involved in decisions related to reducing pollutants in stormwater.
 Through participation, the public provides valuable input and assistance in program development and implementation.
 Increased public involvement and participation result in increased public acceptance and support of the program, and help to ensure a successful and effective program.